 - Turn the topper a couple of times each day to help it dry more evenly.
 Never place the pad back on the bed until you are certain it is completely dry.

 Tips to Make a Foam Mattress Pad Last Longer

 - Every six months, flip and rotate the mattress pad top to bottom to create even use and wear.

-- Change bed sheets and mattress covers often, especially during summer months, to prevent moisture from remaining on the topper.
+- Change bed sheets and mattress covers often, especially during summer months, to prevent moisture from remaining in and on the topper.

 - Vacuum the mattress topper regularly, about once per month to remove dust mites.